 Unpack as soon as you return

 Get it all over and done with.
 Don’t leave your cases lying around reminding you of that amazing holiday and longing for it again.
-Get those cases unpacked and the washing done asap.
+Get those cases unpacked and the washing done asap so you won’t get a chance for those holiday blues to set in.

 Have a good clear out